nrwl/nx/nx-dev/nx-dev/public/documentation/shared/nx-core.md

 ### Creating a New Workspace

-Running `yarn create nx-workspace --preset=core` creates an empty workspace.
+Running `npx create-nx-workspace@latest --preset=core` creates an empty workspace.

 This is what is generated: